 This is where the health of our water can be likened - of sorts - to the weakest link in the neighborhood chain.
 Superfunds and government regulation exist to combat industrial waste but there is very little control on the products we buy and then dump down our drains.
 In turn, she recommends finding eco-friendly detergents and executing sustainable gardening and lawn care practices.

 Of course, leading by example doesn't necessarily get the results a water conscious resident wants out of his or her neighbor.
 In response, Dr. Lewis' intent was not to end the conversation with the evening's activism.
-"We're hoping
+"We're hopingyou will work with us so we can educate your neighbors," she said.

 Bedford 2020 also makes itself available to speak to groups but purchasing sustainable products has an important effect beyond the results that emerge from backyard actions.
 Demonstrating buying power, she said, "That's the beginning of impacting water quality through legislation.